krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 ### *Introduction*
 When we look up to the skies, we wonder how vast the universe is.
 Here we will explore the size of our known universe.
-First, we will check the size and distance between International Space Station, then we will compare planets with our Sun in our solar system, we will add other celestial bodies like comets and see the difference in trajectory around the Sun, we will check the difference between the distance of other galaxites and Milky Way and their velocities, lastly we will see the difference between temperature and luminosity of stars.
+First, we will check the size and distance between International Space Station, then we will compare planets with our Sun in our solar system, we will add other celestial bodies like comets and see the difference in trajectory around the Sun, we will check the difference between the distance of other galaxies and Milky Way and their velocities, lastly we will see the difference between temperature and luminosity of stars.

-### *1. Comparison - Earth, International Space Station and the Moon*
+### *1. Earth, International Space Station and the Moon*
-Imagine, we are flying out of Earth’s atmosphere on a space shuttle and dock it with the International Space Station.
-We would be able to see Moon revolving around us and Earth.
-This is when we would get our first view of the size in relation to other immediate celestial bodies Earth and the Moon.
+Imagine, we are flying out of Earth’s atmosphere on a space shuttle and dock with the International Space Station (ISS).
+We would be able to see Moon revolving around us and the Earth.
+This is when we would get our first view of the size in relation to other immediate celestial bodies: the Earth and the Moon.
 If we move a little farther and gain more distance from the Earth and the ISS, we can have even better view of Earth, ISS and the Mon.
-Below is our first 3D interactive visualization (here only the screenshot of it) that lets us rotate Moon and ISS around the Earth.
-The ISS is a farther from Earth – it’s out beyond Earth’s outer atmosphere and its size is enlarged; otherwise, if we projected real size of the ISS, it would be the size of a single pixel.
-This view gives us better understanding of the relation between Earth, ISS and the Moon.
+Below is our first 3D interactive visualization (here only the screenshot of it) that lets us rotate Moon and ISS around Earth.
+The ISS is farther from Earth (not to scale) – it’s out beyond Earth’s outer atmosphere and its size is enlarged; otherwise, if we projected real size of the ISS it would be the size of a single pixel.

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_assets/_images/earth_moon_iss.png?raw=true)